 If the Semperit Group is not able to further adjust its production and cost structures accordingly in the current economic development, there is a risk of negative effects on the company's financial position, financial performance, and profit situation.
-For example, the financing options of the customers could change for the worse.
+For example, the financing options of the customers could change for the worse or payment systems (e.g. SWIFT) possibly might no longer be available.
 As a consequence, intentions to purchase the company's products could change, be postponed, or dropped; likewise, purchases or contracts that have been initiated could be terminated.
 Moreover, due to unfavourable market conditions the margins on Semperit products could drop to a greater extent than the Semperit Group can currently foresee.
 In addition, contractual terms of payment could change to Semperit's disadvantage, which could have a negative effect on the company's financial situation.